Do Go On - 448 - The Curse of the Lottery Winner

 More of this.

-I want to hear more people's-
+I want to hear more people's favorite words.

 And yeah, I might start a little list going of words I like.

-Glockenspiel's definitely there.
+Glock and Spills definitely there.

 Are there any names you really like saying?

-Oh, yes.
-When we were doing the whale on the Phrasing the Bar podcast on Patreon.
+Oh, yes, when we were doing the whale on the phrasing the bar podcast on Patreon.

-Darren Aronofsky.
 Gosh, that's fun to say.

 So fun to say.